klaviyo/klaviyo-react-native-sdk/README.md

 ### Example App

-We have included a bare-bones example app in this repository for reference of how to integrate with our SDK.
+We have included an example app in this repository for reference of how to integrate with our SDK.
-It is primarily intended to give code samples such as how and where to `initialize` or how to implement notification delegate methods on iOS.
-To actually run the example app:
+It is primarily intended to give code samples such as how and where to `initialize`, implement notification delegate methods on iOS, and handle an opened notification intent on Android.
+We've commented the sample app code to call out key setup steps, search for `iOS Installation Step` and `Android Installation Step`.

+To run the example app:

 - Clone this repository
 - From the root directory, run `yarn example-setup`.
 This is an alias that will do the following: